tfchurch/sumo-hakyll/pages/smt/index.md

 these problems to practice solving them yourself.

 ## ASDAN Math Tournaments SMT China 2014
+(Note that these tests are not from SMT, but are an unofficial side project done by some of the SMT staff.
+They are posted here for extra practice material.
-(Do note that the tests from this contest are easier than normal SMT tests.)
+Note that tests are easier than normal SMT tests.)
 $row$
 $halfbox$
 ### Tests